wso2/docs-is/en/identity-server/next/docs/guides/user-self-service/user-username-recovery.md

 ## Recover a forgotten username

-To reset the username, the user should follow these steps.
+To recover the username, the user should follow these steps.

 1. Go to a login page via a business application or the [My Account portal]({{base_path}}/guides/user-self-service/customer-self-service-portal/).